puneet-ekline/ekline-kubernetes-website/content/en/docs/concepts/workloads/pods/_index.md

 for the resource handles replication and rollout and automatic healing in case of Pod failure.
 For example, if a Node fails, a controller notices that Pods on that Node have stopped working and creates a replacement Pod.
-The scheduler places the replacement Pod onto a healthy Node.
+The scheduler places the replacement Pod onto a ready Node.

 Here are some examples of workload resources that manage one or more Pods: